syamxm/internship-log/README.md

 Stop the server with `Ctrl+C`.

+## Two views

+- **log**: the entries themselves, newest first, one hairline row per day.
+  Search and the period filters sit at the top; the form opens as a panel from "new entry" or from a row's edit link, and closes with Escape. `category` doubles as the UiTM period heading (`1st Day Intern`, `1st Week Intern`).
+- **logbook**: every entry, oldest first, grouped under its period heading, in a DATE / EXACT NATURE OF WORK DONE / SUPERVISOR'S REMARKS table.
+Each row has an "edit this day" link back into the form, which never prints.

+Left and right arrow keys move between the two tabs.

+## Printing the logbook

+Open the logbook view, pick whether the remarks column prints filled or blank, then "send to print dialog" and choose Save as PDF.
+The print stylesheet sets A4, drops all screen furniture, repeats the table header on every page, and keeps rows from splitting across pages.

 ## Your data

 Entries are written to `log.db` in the project folder, created automatically on first run.
-This file is listed in `.gitignore` and is never committed — your internship notes stay on your own machine.
+This file is listed in `.gitignore` and is never committed: your internship notes stay on your own machine.

 To back it up, copy the file.
 To start fresh, delete it and restart the server.

-Nothing is sent anywhere: the server binds to `127.0.0.1`, so it is reachable only from your own computer and not from the rest of your network.
+Nothing is sent anywhere.
+The server binds to `127.0.0.1`, so it is reachable only from your own computer and not from the rest of your network.

 ## Keeping it running